jameshfisher/jameshfisher.com/_posts/2017-08-05-sign-in-with-google.md

 ---
-title: "Signing in with Google, from scratch"
+title: "How to let your users sign in with Google, from scratch"
 justification: "I've never implemented any pages with SSO!
 I need to know how it works."
 ---